Mikejo5000/vsts-docs-pr/docs/settings/work/custom-controls-process.md

 [!INCLUDE [temp](../../_shared/codex-agile.md)]

 With custom controls, you can add rich functionality to your work item forms.
 A custom control comes in four flavors, or contribution types.
-The first three in the following list appear on the web form layout for all inherited and customizable work item types (WITs):
+The following controls appear on the web form layout for all inherited and customizable work item types (WITs):
 - Field-level contribution
 - Group-level contribution
 - Page-level contribution

-- Action-level contribution (appears in the context menu of the web form)
+Action-level contribution controls, on the other hand, appear in the context menu of the web form.

 You add all custom controls by installing its extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vsts).
 Or, you can [create your own custom control](../../extend/get-started/node.md).